Theatre of Armenia: Manuscripts in the Matenadaran

-A wealth of manuscript information about the theater is stored in the Matenadaran.
-Armenian theater boasts a history spanning over 2000 years.
+A wealth of manuscript information about the theatre is stored in the Matenadaran.
+Armenian theatre boasts a history spanning over 2000 years.
 Greek historian Plutarch testified that in 53 BC, Euripides' play "The Bacchae" was staged in Artashat, and Armenian Artavazd B composed tragedies.
-Armenian historians' works contain evidence of original folk theaters operating in Armenia in subsequent centuries, and some miniature manuscripts have preserved images of masked actors.
+Armenian historians' works contain evidence of original folk theatres operating in Armenia in subsequent centuries, and some miniature manuscripts have preserved images of masked actors.
 One such valuable testament is the 1286 manuscript, which features a pantomime actor with a double mask on his head and belonged to Armenian King Hetum II.

-Chronicler Hovhan Mandakuni from the 5th century, along with Davit Kertogh, and later Tovma Artsruni (9th-10th centuries), and others, provide significant insights into the theater.
-Their accounts confirm that the theater continued to thrive in the later centuries as well.
+Chronicler Hovhan Mandakuni from the 5th century, along with Davit Kertogh, and later Tovma Artsruni (9th–10th centuries), and others, provide significant insights into the theatre.
+Their accounts confirm that the theatre continued to thrive in the later centuries as well.